Boeing X-37: Design

 The X-37 Orbital Test Vehicle is a reusable robotic spaceplane.
 It is an approximately 120-percent-scale derivative of the Boeing X-40, measuring over 29 ft in length, and features two angled tail fins.
-The X-37 launches atop an Atlas V 501 or a SpaceX Falcon 9 rocket.
+The X-37 launches atop an Atlas V 501 or a SpaceX Falcon 9 or Falcon Heavy rocket.
 The spaceplane is designed to operate in a speed range of up to Mach 25 on its reentry.

 The technologies demonstrated in the X-37 include an improved thermal protection system, enhanced avionics, an autonomous guidance system and an advanced airframe.
 The spaceplane's thermal protection system is built upon previous generations of atmospheric reentry spacecraft, incorporating silica ceramic tiles.
 The X-37's avionics suite was used by Boeing to develop its CST-100 crewed spacecraft.
 The development of the X-37 was to "aid in the design and development of NASA's Orbital Space Plane, designed to provide a crew rescue and crew transport capability to and from the International Space Station", according to a NASA fact sheet.

 The X-37 for NASA was to be powered by one Aerojet AR2-3 engine using storable propellants, providing thrust of 6600 lbf.
 The human-rated AR2-3 engine had been used on the dual-power NF-104A astronaut training vehicle and was given a new flight certification for use on the X-37 with hydrogen peroxide/JP-8 propellants.
 This was reportedly changed to a hypergolic nitrogen-tetroxide/hydrazine propulsion system.
 The X-37 lands automatically upon returning from orbit and is the third reusable spacecraft to have such a capability, after the Soviet Buran shuttle and the U.S. space shuttle, which had automatic landing capability by the mid-1990s, but never tested it.
 The X-37 is the smallest and lightest orbital spaceplane flown to date; it has a launch mass of around 11000 lb and is approximately one quarter the size of the Space Shuttle orbiter.

 On 13 April 2015, the Space Foundation awarded the X-37 team with the 2015 Space Achievement Award "for significantly advancing the state of the art for reusable spacecraft and on-orbit operations, with the design, development, test and orbital operation of the X-37B space flight vehicle over three missions totaling 1,367 days in space".

 Operational history

-The two operational X-37Bs have completed six orbital missions; they have spent a combined 3,774.4 days (10.34 years) in space.
+The two operational X-37Bs have completed seven orbital missions; they have spent a combined 4,208.66 days (11.53 years) in space.